one-click-desktop/virtualization-server/README.md

 Unspecified settings use default values.
 Configuration files contain default value entries commented out, with default value assigned.

 Configuration used is specified on start with flag `-c`.
+By default configuration is taken from `./config/` directory.

 ### OneClickDesktop